wilima/django-wysiwyg-redactor/README.rst

 History
 -------
--  0.4 x x, 2014 (`Feedback needed <https://github.com/douglasmiranda/django-wysiwyg-redactor/issues/49>`_)
+-  0.4.0 sep 11, 2014

    -   Great news, now we have an sponsor, which means we can use a up-to-date version of redactorjs.
-Thanks to @etchalon.
+Thanks to @etchalon. ( pull #48 )
+   -   Working with python3.4
+   -   Update LICENSE
+   -   Better error handling

 -  0.3.9.1 Jun 06, 2014